godfriedmeesters/tinyc/README.md

 ## Introduction

-Tiny C is compiler program which accepts code according to the following BNF:
+Tiny C is a simple compiler which accepts code according to the following BNF:
 ```
 <program> ::= <function>*
 <function> ::= <identifier> <parameter list> <top level declaration>* <statement>*